Kashoo/ws-limited/example/README.md

 The test endpoints available from this application:

 - GET `/unlimited` - sends 15 non-limited requests to http://localhost:2222, all of which are fired almost instantaneously.
-- GET `/limit-test` - sends 3 requests, limited to 1 every 10 seconds to http://localhost:1111
+- GET `/limit-test` - sends 15 requests, limited to 1 every 2 seconds to http://localhost:1111 (will take ~30s)

 ## Usage

+Since this application depends on the WSLimited module, you can publish the module to your local cached dependency repo by returning to the root directory and running this following task against the WSLimited project itself:

+`> ./activator publishLocal`

 To start the example application, simply run:

-`> activator start`
+`> ./activator run`

 Then, issue a request to one of the above mentioned endpoints to observe the result:

 `> curl -X GET http://localhost:9000/limit-test`

+The first request issued will take a few seconds to compile the project first before processing the request.